Skip to the main content

 • Strength Required Lift up to 5 kg

 Electrologists work indoors in clean, quiet surroundings.
-They usually wear uniforms or lab coats.
+They usually wear uniforms or lab coats with a mask and gloves.
 They may work full time or part time.
 Saturday and evening work is often required.

 Interests & Abilities